Become a Volunteer Literacy Tutor

 - Must exhibit patience and flexibility in providing instruction and encouragement to adult students

 Steps to Becoming a DCLC Volunteer Literacy Tutor

 - Complete an online DCLC Volunteer Application (or call 610-876-4811 to request a hard-copy application).

 - Complete an online PA Criminal Background Check and submit a printout of the results to DCLC (or call 610-876-4811 to request a hard-copy form to complete and mail to the Pennsylvania State Police).
 Note: The results of the Criminal Background Check are considered part of the DCLC Volunteer Application, and the application is not considered complete until the results are received by DCLC for review.

-- Complete a 12-hour training either in Adult Basic Education (ABE), which trains volunteers to tutor an adult in basic reading and writing, or in English as a Second Language (ESL), which trains volunteers to tutor an immigrant in learning to speak, read, write, and understand English.
-(No knowledge of other languages required.)
-Training is offered approximately five times per year and held at DCLC’s building in Chester.
+- Complete a 12-hour training in either Adult Basic Education (ABE), which involves tutoring an adult in basic reading and writing, or English as a Second Language (ESL), which involves tutoring an adult from another country in speaking, reading, writing, and understanding English (no knowledge of other languages required).
+Training is offered approximately four times per year and is held at DCLC’s building in Chester.

 - Read and agree to perform the duties listed below.